Detecting linear trend changes in data sequences: Introduction

-The detection of point anomalies has been widely studied in both time series and machine learning literature and the reader is referred to \citet{chandola2009anomaly} for an extensive review.
-Our framework is different from a model recently studied by \citet{fisch2018linear} in that our focus is on linear trend changes and point anomalies, while they do not focus on trends but only on point and collective anomalies with respect to a constant baseline distribution.

 The remainder of the article is organised as follows.
 Section \ref{sec2} gives a full description of the TrendSegment procedure and the relevant theoretical results are presented in Section \ref{sec3}.
 The supporting simulation studies are described in Section \ref{sec4} and our methodology is illustrated in Section \ref{sec5} through climate datasets.
-The proofs of our main theoretical results are in Appendix \ref{pf} and Section A of the supplementary materials, and the geometric interpretation of the TGUW transformation can be found in Section D of the supplementary materials.
-The TrendSegment procedure is implemented in the R package \code{trendsegmentR}.
+The proofs of our main theoretical results are in Appendix \ref{apx}.
+The supplementary material includes theoretical results for dependent and/or non-Gaussian noise, extension to piecewise-quadratic signal, details of robust threshold selection and extra simulation and data application results.
+The TrendSegment procedure is implemented in the R package \code{trendsegmentR}, available from CRAN.